Paracontrolled quasi-geostrophic equation with space-time white noise: Introduction

 The dissipative 2D quasi-geostrophic equation (QGE for short) is a partial differential equation (PDE) which describes geophysical fluid dynamics on a two-dimensional space (see \cite{pe} for example).
-It has the fractional Laplacian as its main term.
+It has the fractional Laplacian $(-\LaplaceOp)^{\theta /2}$, $0< \theta \le 2$, as its main term.
+It is used as a model in oceanography and meteorology to describe large-scale, stratified oceanic and atmospheric circulation exhibiting geostrophic balance.
+The solution $u$ and its ``rotated Riesz transform" $R^{\perp} u$ represent the potential temparature and the velocity field, respectively.
 This type of QGE has been intensively studied (see \cite{CV, CMT, CW, CC, ju, KNV, mm} among many others) and so has its stochastic counterpart (see \cite{HGH, lrz, rss, ZZ2} among others).

 In this paper we study the following stochastic dissipative QGE with {\it additive} space-time white noise $\xi$ on the two-dimensional torus $\Torus^2={\bf R}^2/ {\bf Z}^2$ with a given initial condition: